-From the beginning, my practice has involved representing people who have been injured by the negligence of others, including motor vehicle accident and medical negligence cases.
+From the beginning, my practice has involved representing people who have been injured by the negligence of others, including automobile, tractor-trailer, motorcycle, bicycle and pedestrian wreck cases.

 My career as a lawyer has been more rewarding than I could have ever imagined.
 Nothing is more satisfying than being able to help a client who has been injured or a family who has lost a parent, child or spouse because an individual or corporation chose to not follow the rules.